 - Eden Court Theatre Inverness (01463) 234234.

 - Cycling.
-We have several mountain bikes available for hire.
 There are a number of cycle tracks close by, taking you through forests, along Lochs and the Caledonian Canal.
 It's possible to cycle West to Fort William or East to Invermorriston and beyond, hardly using any public roads.

 - Eating out locally.
 There are 2 hotels in the village also pubs, hotels and restaurants at Fort Augustus.